SalishSeaCast/SOG/docs/SOGcommand.rst

 the key :kbd:`jobs`.
 It is a required block.
 It contains a list of mapping blocks that describe each of the jobs to be run.
-The key of each block in the jobs list is used in the :program:`SOG batch` command logging output, so it is good practice to make it descriptive.
+The key of each block in the jobs list is used in the :command:`SOG batch` command logging output, so it is good practice to make it descriptive.